Stephanie1226/node-task-manager-api/README.md

 # node-task-manager-api
 * This is a back-end project using nodejs/express and mongoDB hosting on heroku with the following link: https://chieh-task-manager.herokuapp.com
 * Two documents saved in mongoDB: User, Task
-* User document is for creating new users, storage existing users an delete existing users.
-User information includes "name", "age", "email" and "password".
+* User document saves the user information, including "name", "age", "email" and "password".
-* Task document is for saving tasks for every users.
-Task information includes "name", and "completed".
+* Task document saves tasks information, including "description", and "completed".

 ## Query string varaibles
 ### User